bavanesyan/Biosino-download-/README.md

-# Download_Data_China_databank
+# Biosino download data
-This is a repository that contains functions for downloading data from
+This is a repository that contains functions for downloading data from Biosino database